paul1119/Bone-Conduction/README.md

 ## Introduction
 For deeper explanation, you could go to proposal.pdf.<br/>
 Current status, plot the received signal from BC_microphone.
-See images.
+See images directory.

 ## Difference Between PDM and PCM Signals
 Pulse Density Modulation (PDM) and Pulse Code Modulation (PCM) are two different methods for digital representation of analog signals.
 PDM represents the signal as a density of pulses, with a high density indicating a high signal level and a low density indicating a low signal level.
 PCM, on the other hand, represents the signal as a series of numerical values that correspond to the amplitude of the signal at regular intervals. <br/>